MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 ---
 description: "Learn more about Microsoft Visual C++ compiler versioning."
-title: "Microsoft Visual C++ compiler versions (Visual C++)" ms.date: 02/13/2024 ms.service: "visual-cpp" ms.subservice: "tools"
+title: "Microsoft Visual C++ compiler versioning (Visual C++)" ms.date: 02/13/2024 ms.service: "visual-cpp" ms.subservice: "tools"
 helpviewer_keywords: ["Visual C++, platforms supported", "platforms [C++]"]
 ---
-# Microsoft Visual C++ compiler versions
+# Microsoft Visual C++ compiler versioning

-The Microsoft Visual C++ compiler version consists of a four-part major and minor version number.
-The compiler version is reflected in the [`_MSC_VER`](../preprocessor/predefined-macros.md) macro as a number, such as 1938.
-It is used to distinguish between different versions of the compiler.
+The Microsoft Visual C++ compiler version consists of four fields.
+They are reflected in various Microsoft-specific compiler macros that can be used to distinguish which version of the compiler is compiling your code.

+The version number consists of four fields:

+M - major version (2 digits)\
+m - minor version (2 digits)\
+B - build version (4 digits)\
+R - revision version

+Microsoft-specific compiler macros encode these fields as follows:

+`_MSC_VER` = MMmm
+`_MSC_FULL_VER` = MMmmBBBB
+`_MSC_BUILD` = R

+For example, for Visual Studio 2022 version 17.9.0, the compiler version is 19.39.33519.
+The major version is 19, the minor version is 39, the build version is 33519, and the revision version is 0.
+In other words, `_MSC_VER` is 1939, `_MSC_FULL_VER` is 193933519, and `_MSC_BUILD` (the revision) is 0.

+Note: Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
+To distinguish them, use `_MSC_FULL_VER` instead as described in [Service releases starting with Visual Studio 2017](#service-releases-starting-with-visual-studio-2017).
+The same is true for distinguishing Visual Studio 2019 16.10 and 16.11.

+How these fields change to distinguish between different versions of the compiler varies, as described in the following sections.

 ## A brief history of Visual C++ compiler versioning

 ### Visual Studio 6.0 through Visual Studio 2015 (14.0)

 - For major releases, `_MSC_VER` increases by 100. `_MSC_FULL_VER` increases by 10,000,000.
 - For minor releases, `_MSC_VER` increases by 10. `_MSC_FULL_VER` increases by 1,000,000.

 Note: Visual Studio .NET 2003 was considered a minor release.

-### Visual Studio 2017
+### Visual Studio 2017 and later

 - For major releases, the minor version increases by 10.
-- Starting with Visual Studio 2017 version 15.3, the minor version increases by 1.
+- For minor releases, the minor version increases by 1 starting with Visual Studio 2017 version 15.3.

 ### Service releases starting with Visual Studio 2017

-- Distinguish servicing releases using `_MSC_FULL_VER`.
-The build field (the third element of the period-delimited version number) typically increases by 1.
+- Servicing releases can be distinguished using `_MSC_FULL_VER`.
+The build field (the BBBB in the MMmmBBBB version number) typically increases by 1.

-- Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
-To distinguish them, use `_MSC_FULL_VER` instead.
-The same is true for distinguishing Visual Studio 2019 16.10 and 16.11.
+For example, two cases where `_MSC_FULL_VER` is particularly useful is to distinguish between Visual Studio 2019 16.8 and 16.9, as well as Visual Studio 2019 16.10 and 16.11.
+The reason is that those versions share the same major and minor versions (and `_MSC_VER`).
+To distinguish them, use `_MSC_FULL_VER`.

 ## Version macros

+Recall that the version number consists of four fields:

+M - major version (2 digits)\
+m - minor version (2 digits)\
+B - build version (4 digits)\
+R - revision version

 - [`_MSC_VER`](../preprocessor/predefined-macros.md) distinguishes between different versions of the compiler at a high level.
-It's used to distinguish between major and minor releases.
+It's used to distinguish between major and minor releases. `_MSC_VER` = MMmm.
-- [`_MSC_FULL_VER`](../preprocessor/predefined-macros.md) represents the major, minor, and build version of the compiler.
+- [`_MSC_FULL_VER`](../preprocessor/predefined-macros.md) represents the major, minor, and build version of the compiler. `_MSC_FULL_VER` = MMmmBBBB.
 It's used to distinguish between different versions of the compiler, including servicing releases.
 Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
 To distinguish them, use `_MSC_FULL_VER`.
 The same is true for Visual Studio 2019 16.10 and 16.11.
-- [`_MSC_BUILD`](../preprocessor/predefined-macros.md) represents the build version of the compiler.
-Use it to distinguish between servicing releases.
+- [`_MSC_BUILD`](../preprocessor/predefined-macros.md) represents the build version of the compiler. `_MSC_BUILD` = R.Use it to distinguish between servicing releases.

 For example, the major version changed between Visual Studio 2013 and Visual Studio 2015, reflected by a change in `_MSC_VER` from 1800 to 1900.
-An example of a minor change is from 17.1 to 17.2, when `_MSC_VER` changed from 1931 to 1932.
+An example of a minor change is from Visual Studio 2022 17.1 to Visual Studio 2022 17.2, when `_MSC_VER` changed from 1931 to 1932.

 The following table lists the Visual C++ compiler `_MSC_VER` for each Visual Studio release: